JustinBeaudry/javascript-es6-styleguide/README.md

 *Why?*: Arrow functions lexically bind the "this" value.
 When used inside the context of a class, you can access "this" and it will be the instance of the class.

-*Why?*: Using arrow functions help avoid having to assign "this" to a variable to then be used inside the anonymous function closure.
+*Why?*: Using arrow functions avoids the pattern of having to assign "this" to a variable that is then used inside the anonymous function closure.

 ```javascript
 /* avoid */